 “Pilot whales are extraordinarily social; their strong bonds with one another motivate them to stick together through thick and thin, even when that means putting themselves at risk,” WDC says.

 It’s this tendency to stay together that puts them at a greater risk, according to the American Cetacean Society.
 “Humans have taken advantage of the social nature of pilot whales.
 ‘Drive fisheries’, where groups are herded to the beach for slaughter, have taken place on Cape Cod, Newfoundland, the Faroe, Shetland, and Orkney Islands, Iceland, and Norway,” the society writes online.

 What is the Faroe Islands’ grind?

 The Faroe Islands is home to around 53,000 people.
 There are 18 islands in the archipelago and all but one are inhabited.
-The total land area in the Faroe Islands is 540 square miles, while the total marine area is 105,792 square miles.
+The total land area in the Faroe Islands is 540 square miles.
+Meanwhile, the total marine area is 105,792 square miles.

 The grind can happen at any time.
-When somebody spots a pod of whales, the ‘grind master’ is notified and the hunt commences.
-Locals use boats and jet skis to herd the whales into a designated bay and then use hooks, ropes, and mønustingari (a Faroese knife designed to cut through whales’ spines) to capture and kill the animals.
+When somebody spots a pod of whales, the “grind master” is notified and the hunt commences.
+Locals use boats and jet skis to herd the whales into a designated bay.
+They then use hooks, ropes, and mønustingari (a Faroese knife designed to cut through whales’ spines) to capture and kill the animals.

 Why does whaling take place in the Faroe Islands?